Alex da Kid: Musical career

 Universal Music Publishing Group's Jessica Rivera first heard about Grant in 2009 though Grant's lawyer Scott Felcher.
 On request, Grant sent Rivera some of his music, and the publishing executive later related her reactions to HitQuarters: "It hit me right away that this dude had something different to bring to the table ...
 He wasn't just straight up hip-hop – his sound was very different and transcended genres."

+In 2011, Grant launched his record label, Kidinakorner.
+In 2012, he co-wrote and co-produced multiple songs for Christina Aguilera's seventh studio album Lotus.

 In 2016, Grant released his first solo project as an artist.
-The single, "Not Easy" features X Ambassadors, Elle King and Wiz Khalifa via KIDinaKORNER/RCA Records.
-The track was written and produced by Alex da Kid for KIDinaKORNER, Sam Harris, Casey Harris, Adam Levin, Elle King, and Wiz Khalifa.
+The single, "Not Easy" features X Ambassadors, Elle King and Wiz Khalifa via Kidinakorner/RCA Records.
+The track was written and produced by Alex da Kid for Kidinakorner, Sam Harris, Casey Harris, Adam Levin, Elle King, and Wiz Khalifa.
 In 2017, Grant released his second track, "American Funeral" which was a co-written collaboration with Joseph Angel.

 In a Music Connection magazine cover story from January 2015, Grant said, as a producer, he co-writes everything that he works on with the artists.

 On 27 August 2020, Grant released his first full-length project, a jazz album titled 000 CHANNEL BLACK, under the moniker by.ALEXANDER.
 The album features guest appearances from 070 Shake, Tanerélle, Charles Bukowski, Michèle Lamy, Rainsford and Irina Shayk.

 Other ventures

-KIDinaKORNER

-In 2011, Grant launched his record label, KIDinaKORNER.

-_by.ALEXANDER

 In 2020, Grant founded _by.ALEXANDER, his own luxury fashion label.
-His debut collection, called “000 CHANNEL BLACK,” features a mix of one-off pieces and elevated sportswear styles.
+His debut collection, called "000 CHANNEL BLACK", features a mix of one-off pieces and elevated sportswear styles.
 Actor Gary Busey and model Irina Shayk star in the first editorial campaign, kicking off the launch.
 Designed and developed in Los Angeles by Grant himself, the unisex 19-piece collection is full of contrasting details and juxtapositions.